mainlp/mainlp.github.io/_pages/thesis.md

 understanding of how humor reflects and adapts to cultural and linguistic shifts, as well as computational creativity, and the evolving role of AI in language generation. **Level:
 MSc.**
-- *Exploring variations in discourse structures across genres and frameworks*.
+- :hourglass_flowing_sand: *Exploring variations in discourse structures across genres and frameworks*.
 Discourse structure plays a pivotal role in understanding how texts convey meaning, organize information, and fulfill communicative goals.
 [The GUM corpus](https://gucorpling.org/gum/), with its annotations in both Rhetorical Structure Theory (RST) and the Penn Discourse